 Senior Session is for students completing grades 9-12 (including students who have finished their senior year of high school in the spring of 2020).

-After intense rehearsals, the week culminates in performances by each performing ensemble on Friday, June 28 beginning at 6pm.
-The concerts take place in various spaces on campus, and details will be sent out prior to the date.
+After intense rehearsals, the week culminates in performances by each performing ensemble.
+The concerts take place in various spaces on campus.
 Friends and family are welcome.

 If you are in your Junior year of high school and a permanent resident of Wisconsin, you may be eligible to apply and audition for the Tuition Waiver Award during Summer Music Clinic.
 This program recognizes exceptional musical talent by awarding 10 students a tuition-free undergraduate college education at UW-Madison or UW-Milwaukee.
 (The award covers tuition only, and does not cover required segregated fees).
-You must complete a separate application and submit by May 20, 2019.
-Details available here >
+You must complete a separate application and submit by May 18, 2020.
+Learn more about the tuition waiver program.